aidanau8/InsightHub/README.md

 # InsightHub — Spring Boot Internship Project

-InsightHub is a backend-focused Spring Boot application developed as part of the Across Hungry IT Academy Internship.
+InsightHub is a backend-focused Spring Boot application developed as part of the Across GrowthHungry IT Academy Internship.
 The project follows a structured weekly progression to build clean architecture, authentication flow, database integration, and essential backend engineering practices.

 ---